wp-plugins/hide-wpengine-tab/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-WPEngine is a fantastic wordpress hosting provider with an absolutely fantastic function - the one click staging environment.
+WPEngine is a fantastic Wordpress hosting provider with an absolutely fantastic function - the one click staging environment.
 This plugin is built to make it super easy to limit access to that button so that people don't accidentally overwrite the staging environment.

 == Installation ==